mganeva/misc/README.md

 # Sandbox repository

-This is the sandbox repository to try thins out.
+This is the sandbox repository to try things out.